-This track is the perfect way to explore the beauty of Nelson's Abel Tasman National Park.
-Because of its easy accessiblity for boats, you have the option to walk a portion of the trail for a day or the entire length over 3-5 days.
+One of New Zealand’s Great Walks, this track is the perfect way to explore the unmatchable beauty of the Abel Tasman National Park.
+Because of its easy accessibility for boats, you have the option to walk a portion of the trail for a day or the entire length over 3-5 days.
 Or, if you would prefer paddle power, take a kayak tour.
 The walk is not a circuit track, so some form of transport needs to be organised at either end.
 Shuttles and water taxis are easy to book in advance.

 Day 1, Marahau > Anchorage, 12.4km

 After the Marahau information kiosk, follow the causeway that crosses the estuary.
 From here, you'll pass through open country to Tinline Bay.
 The track then rounds Guilbert Point to Apple Tree Bay before passing through beech forest with large kanuka trees.
 After Yellow Point the track heads inland, winding through small gullies before emerging into Torrent Bay, overlooking the coast and islands to the north.
 Descend into the bay where a hut and campsite awaits.

 This morning, cross a low ridge to Torrent Bay Estuary.
 The estuary can be crossed two hours' either side of high tide, or a longer all-tide track leads up and around the headland.
 At the northern end of Torrent Bay the track climbs steadily up and over two valleys before reaching a 47m-long suspension bridge strung above a beautiful inlet.
 The track then meanders through coastal forest before dropping back down to the sea.
 Here, you'll come to the Bark Bay hut that's just beside the estuary.

 Day 3, Bark Bay > Awaroa, 11.4km